Omaze and W.E. Can Lead: Idris Elba Valentine’s Day campaign

 SOFII’s view

 Who could resist this superb campaign?
 A chance to dine with Idris Elba?
-Here's hoping they run it again.
 Capitalising on Elba’s massive popularity, Omaze and W.E.
-Can Lead made a brilliant offer to their supporters: they could bid for the joy of going on a ‘date’ with the Luther star.
+Can Lead (Women Everywhere Can Lead) made a brilliant offer to their supporters: they could bid for the joy of going on a ‘date’ with the Luther star.
 Making the most of online technology, they ensured the campaign went viral, spreading the word around the world to maximise donations.
 That’s the power of love (and Idris Elba).

 Summary / objectives

 In January 2017, American online fundraising platform Omaze teamed up with Idris Elba and W.E.
-Can Lead (Women Everywhere Can Lead, a girls’ education charity) to offer fans a chance to win the once-in-a-lifetime opportunity to be Idris' Valentine to raise funds and awareness for W.E.
-Can Lead.
-Omaze set out with the goal of providing 1,000 young girls with year-long empowerment workshops in Sierra Leone and, in addition to offering a chance at a dream date with Idris, they aimed to give fans access to exclusive merchandise and fun, engaging content to maximise excitement and donations.
+Can Lead (a girls education organisation) to offer fans a chance to win an opportunity to be Idris’s Valentine to raise funds and awareness for the charity.
+Omaze set a goal of providing 1,000 young girls with year-long empowerment workshops in Sierra Leone and, in addition to offering a chance at a dream date with Idris, they gave fans access to exclusive merchandise and fun, engaging content to maximise excitement and donations.

 Background

-In the second Omaze-produced video, released 3 weeks into the campaign, Idris seeks dating advice from an unexpected source: kids!
-Questions range from what happens on a date, to what kind of food one should order, to what kind of dance moves will be most impressive.
-The kids advise Idris on whether a bad boy or good guy persona will be more successful, and offer up personal opinions on whether or not they'd like to be his Valentine.
+In the second Omaze-produced video, released three weeks into the campaign, Idris seeks dating advice from an unexpected source – kids!
+Questions ranged from what happens on a date, to what kind of food one should order, to what kind of dance moves will be most impressive.
+The kids advise Idris on whether a bad boy or good guy persona will be more successful, and offer up personal opinions on whether or not they’d like to be his Valentine.

 These videos were pitched out and received broadcast coverage on Good Morning America and The Today Show, and the campaign was covered by outlets such as CNN, BBC, Huffington Post, Time, and Yahoo!
 News, amongst others.
 The video and photo assets (which included Idris holding a rose with his teeth, and pointing at signs asking viewers to dine with him and be his Valentine) were also posted to the Facebook and Instagram pages of both Idris and Omaze to increase reach and viral impact.